Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps: Continuation of the resolvent for translation invariant operators

-\begin{proof} All the work has already been done in some sense, since Formula \eqref{eq:Indicial-op-in-Fredholm-form} shows that up to an invertible operator, $I(\mathbf{X}_b-hs,\lambda)$ can be written as $\mathbb{1} + K(\lambda,s)$, where $K$ is a holomorphic family of compact operators. \end{proof}
+\begin{proof} All the work has already been done in some sense, since Formula \eqref{eq:Indicial-op-in-Fredholm-form} shows that up to an invertible operator, $I(\mathbf{X}_b-hs,\lambda)$ can be written as $\mathbb{1} + K(\lambda,s)$, where $K$ is a holomorphic family of compact operators (recall that $I(Q_b,\lambda) \in \Psi^{-\infty}(\FibreM)$).
+The statement then follows from analytic Fredholm theory. \end{proof}